-We’re running the First FireSim and Chipyard User/Developer Workshop at ASPLOS 2023 on March 26, 2023!
-This workshop will feature a full-day of talks from users and developers in the FireSim and Chipyard community.
-Learn more on the 2023 Workshop Page!
+We recently held the First FireSim and Chipyard User/Developer Workshop!
+This workshop featured a full-day of talks from users and developers in the FireSim and Chipyard community.
+YouTube videos of the talks are available here!

 Who’s using and developing FireSim?
-FireSim users across academia and industry have written over 25 papers using FireSim in many areas, including computer architecture, systems, networking, circuits, security, and more (see the Publications page).
-FireSim has also been used in the development of shipping commercial silicon.
+FireSim users across academia and industry (at 25+ institutions) have written over 60 peer-reviewed publications using FireSim in many areas, including computer architecture, systems, networking, security, scientific computing/HPC, circuits, design automation, and more (see the Publications page).
+FireSim has also been used in the development of commercially-available silicon.
 FireSim was originally developed in the Electrical Engineering and Computer Sciences Department at the University of California, Berkeley, but now has industrial and academic contributors from all over the world.

 Learn more

-This video from a recent seminar dives in-depth into FireSim.
+This video from a recent conference dives in-depth into FireSim.
 You can also scroll further down to read more FAQs.

 What can I simulate with FireSim?